PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/illumina/manta_cram_1.4.0.rst

 mode            Optional<String>        --mode                     3  (-m) select run mode (local|sge)
-quiet           Optional<Boolean>       --quiet                    3  Don't write any log output to stderr (but still write to workspace/pyflow.data/logs/pyflow_log.txt) queue           Optional<String>        --queue                    3  (-q) specify scheduler queue name memgb           Optional<Integer>       --memGb                    3  (-g) gigabytes of memory available to run workflow -- only meaningful in local mode, must be an integer (default: Estimate the total memory for this node for local  mode, 'unlimited' for sge mode) maxTaskRuntime  Optional<String>        --maxTaskRuntime           3  (format: hh:mm:ss) Specify scheduler max runtime per task, argument is provided to the 'h_rt' resource limit if using SGE (no default)
+quiet           Optional<Boolean>       --quiet                    3  Don't write any log output to stderr (but still write to workspace/pyflow.data/logs/pyflow_log.txt) queue           Optional<String>        --queue                    3  (-q) specify scheduler queue name maxTaskRuntime  Optional<String>        --maxTaskRuntime           3  (format: hh:mm:ss) Specify scheduler max runtime per task, argument is provided to the 'h_rt' resource limit if using SGE (no default)
 ==============  ======================  ================  ==========  ====================================================================================================================================================================================================================================================================================================================================================